 The black-legged kittiwake prefers to eat marine invertebrates, plankton, and fish.
 They like to feed in flocks and catch their food at the surface of the water.
 They also dive just below the surface of the water to catch their prey, making them one of the few gulls that dives and swims underwater.

 This gull is a coastal bird found in the north Pacific, north Atlantic, Scandinavia, and Europe.
 They breed in large, noisy colonies on cliffs.
 A typical nest is lined with moss and seaweed and will contain up to two eggs.
 Breeding and nesting time frame is usually in July to August.
 Kittiwakes are born white and develop a distinctive black “W” band across the length of their wings as they become a juvenile.
 As an adult, the black “W” is replaced with a solid gray color and only the tips remain black.
+The black-legged kittiwake has a life expectancy of about 13 years.

 Bonaparte's Gull (larus philadelphia)

-The Bonaparte's Gull is named after Charles Lucien Bonaparte, a nephew of Napoleon, who was a leading ornithologist in the 1800s in America and Europe.
+The Bonaparte's Gull is named after Charles Lucien Bonaparte, a nephew of Napoleon. who was a leading ornithologist in the 1800s in America and Europe.
 This small gull has an adult body that is roughly 17 inches (45 cm) in length with a wingspan of 35-40 inches (90-100 cm).
 This gull has a dark gray to black head and bill, a white neck, gray body and wings, and bright orange-red legs and feet.
 It is one of the few gulls that prefers to nest in trees during mating season.

 During the summer, the Bonaparte's gull can be found from the Great Lakes to as far north as Alaska.
 While inland during the summer, they feed chiefly on insects that they capture in the air, pick from croplands, or gather from the surface of lakes or ponds, Bonaparte's gulls migrate south to spend the winter on the Pacific coast where they feed on small fish, crustacea, snails and marine worms.

 Bonaparte's Gulls reach maturity when they are two years old and prefer to nest in trees during mating season.
 Breeding and nesting time frame for Bonaparte's Gulls is usually in July to August.
 They nest singly or in loose colonies located on islands or lakeshores.
 The fir or spruce tree is the most common choice for nesting. and nests are built of small twigs, moss, lichen, grass, and generally any foliage that is easily available.
+Bonaparte's Gulls have a life expectancy of up to 18 years.

 California Gull (larus californicus)